 Have you noticed hair growing on your body where there was no hair before?
 Are you having trouble singing those high notes in music class that used to be easy?
 Maybe you’ve noticed the boys around you have started shaving, and you’re wondering when you’ll have to start.
 Well, you’re not alone.
 Everyone goes through puberty—the transition from being a teenager to being an adult.

 Puberty is a time of big changes in your body, mind, and life.
-This health guide will answer some of your questions.
+This health guide will answer many of your questions.

 What is puberty?